Pietro Bellotti

 Pietro Bellotti (1625–1700) was an Italian painter active in the Baroque period.

-Life and Work
+Life and work

 Bellotti was born in Volciano di Salò in 1627 (1625 according to Orlandi), he gained fame as a painter of portraits and heads of characters.
 He was a pupil of Girolamo Forabosco in Venice.
-According to Orlandi he worked for Cardinal Mazzarino, Cardinal Ottoboni (the future Pope Alexander VIII), for the elector of Bavaria and others.
-He was patronized by Pope Alexander VIII and by the Duke of Uceda.
-In Mantova he was "superintendent of the city and villa galleries"for Gorizaga.
-After wandering from court to court he returned to Lake Garda and died in poverty in Gargnano in 1700.
+According to Orlandi, he worked for Cardinal Mazzarino, Cardinal Ottoboni (the future Pope Alexander VIII), for the elector of Bavaria and others.
+He was patronised by Pope Alexander VIII and by the Duke of Uceda.
+In Mantov,a he was "superintendent of the city and villa galleries" for Gorizaga.
+After wandering from court to court, he returned to Lake Garda and died in poverty in Gargnano in 1700.